 Personal Growth and Broader Perspectives

 Learning about your partner’s culture can be incredibly enriching.
-I’ve seen couples who embrace their differences experience personal growth and increased creativity.
+I’ve seen couples who accept their differences experience personal growth and increased creativity.
 One couple I worked with, Maria from Spain and David from the U.S., discovered that blending their customs not only broadened their horizons but also deepened their connection.
 Their story is a great reminder: when you open your mind, love can help you grow in unexpected ways.

 Global Networks and Opportunities